lamps-wg/cms-composite-kem/draft-ietf-lamps-cms-composite-kem.md

 Section 2.5.2 of [RFC8551] defines the SMIMECapabilities attribute to announce a partial list of algorithms that an S/MIME implementation can support.
 When constructing a CMS signed-data content type [RFC5652], a compliant implementation MAY include the SMIMECapabilities attribute that announces support for the RSA-OAEP Algorithm.

-The SMIMECapability SEQUENCE representing a Composite ML-KEM Algorithm MUST include the appropriate object identifier as per {{tab-kem-algs}} in the capabilityID field.
+The SMIMECapability SEQUENCE representing a Composite ML-KEM Algorithm MUST include the appropriate object identifier as per {{Section 6 of I-D.ietf-lamps-pq-composite-kem}} in the capabilityID field.

 # ASN.1 Module {#sec-asn1-module}